If you’re reading this, it’s likely you’re ready to get serious about personal finance. Let me take this moment to say…

 Attack your debt and burn the bridges

-Most folks get into financial trouble by accumulating debt over time--a car loan here, a new credit card there.
+Most folks get into financial trouble by accumulating debt over time–a car loan, student loan repayment plans, a new credit card.
 They slowly add up, and before you know it, you find yourself in the middle of a financial war zone.

 You’ll never achieve financial freedom if you fall back on these same habits each time life throws you a curveball.

 Make sure you have a clear understanding of what’s your motivation for transforming your finances.
 It could be your health, your family, your future, etc. Whatever it is, write it down somewhere visible as a daily reminder to keep you motivated.

 To truly be successful you will need to find your motivating” why”.
 What’s the real reason you’re doing this?
 Your health?
 Your family?
 Whatever it is, make sure you know why you’re doing this.
 It will come in handy when things start to get really tough.

 You’ll also need to hold yourself accountable.
 Try sharing your successes with others…let people know what you’re doing.
 Some may find it annoying, but others will be supportive and motivating.
 If you need some focused support, consider trying 1:1 financial coaching.
 The key is to create accountability.